 While science is fluid and ever-changing, these findings indicate that with mindfulness, you can take charge of your own career destiny.

 Mindfulness reduces anxiety

 A major study by Massachusetts General Hospital observed 93 people with generalized anxiety disorder.
-The participants were randomly assigned to a group for intervention with a mindfulness-based reduction or a control group.
-Those that went to the mindfulness group had a significant reduction in anxiety when compared to the control group.
+Participants in the group that practiced mindfulness-based reduction had a significant reduction in anxiety when compared to the control group.

 It may prevent and treat depression

 In the working world, it’s easy to get stuck in a rut.
 Feeling as if you have nothing to look forward to can send you on a downward spiral into depression.
 By utilizing mindfulness practices, you can climb out of that pit of negativity.
 Mindfulness-based cognitive therapy (MBCT) helps to prevent the recurrence of depression as effectively as medications but in a natural way.

 For corporate executives, time is already spread too thin.
 However, you don’t need to spend tons of time doing mindfulness training to get positive results, especially with improving cognitive ability.
 A recent study found participants in mindfulness meditation training not only had an improved mood but also had reduced anxiety and fatigue while showing an increase in mindfulness when compared to the control group.

 It helps reduce distractions

 The world is always spinning around us, and for executives, it seems to be churning ever faster with every turn.
 Thus, it can be difficult to focus when your mind is being pulled in many different directions all at once.
 A Harvard study reported that after participants underwent an eight-week mindfulness training program, they were able to make faster and more attention-based decisions than the participants in the control group.